share

 BARRIERS TO INTEROPERABILITY IMPLEMENTATION

-While implementing standardized data exchange interfaces, organizations need to overcome many challenges of interoperability in healthcare.
+While implementing standardized data exchange interfaces, organizations need to overcome many challenges of compatibility in healthcare.

 interoperability implementation challenges